T32: Medical Student Research Training Supplement

 - The budget page from the PHS 2590.

-- A brief (1-page) summary of the administration of this MSRT Program at your institution, including the following:
+- A brief (1-page) summary of the administration of this MSRT Program at your institution, include:

-If the student is not from your institution, describe the means by which the student found the program, and your decision process in accepting them as a trainee.
+If the student is not from your institution, describe how the student found the program, and your decision process in accepting them as a trainee.

 If the proposed mentor is NOT already listed as a member of the training faculty on an NIDDK-supported T32, then a request to appoint the mentor to the training grant must be submitted to the NIDDK program director for the relevant T32, prior to submission of the student’s application.
 Approval must be obtained prior to submitting the application.